KILTprotocol/kilt-node/pallets/pallet-asset-switch/README.md

 }
 ```

-If a single instance is required, then simply use the default instance:
+If a single instance is required, then use the default instance:

 ```rust
 impl pallet_asset_switch::Config for Runtime {